 So what did I decide to do this year for 6/26, my least favorite day of the year?
 I decided to bake a cake.
 That’s right.
 A cake.

 Now, let me sidebar and say that there are so many amazing things you can for the anniversary of a loved one's death.
-Eleanor created a really great post of 30 things you can do for the anniversary of you loved one’s death here.
+Eleanor created a really great post of 30 things you can do for the anniversary of your loved one's death here.
 But today you just get me baking a cake.